 Lodging Style and Amenities

 Lake McDonald Lodge has 82 rustic but comfortable guest rooms in the lodge, cabins and suites.
 In keeping with the era in which all the rooms were built, they offer guests modest amenities.
 A number of rooms and cabins were remodeled for the 2016 season.
-These deluxe accommodations will include a queen or king bed with upscale renovations.
+These deluxe accommodations include a queen or king bed with upscale renovations.
 Televisions, air conditioning and elevators are not available.
 The location presents visitors with a unique gift shop, reading room, campstore, lounge, fine dining restaurant, and pizzeria.

 Breakfast Style ServedBreakfast Not Included